Dakota State University students walking around campus

 Submission Information

 Late proposals and those without a statement of support from a faculty advisor and a signature from the faculty member’s Dean will not be considered for funding.
-The Application Cover Sheet can be found at the end of this document.

 Projects will be evaluated by the review committee and the Coordinator of Undergraduate Research.